 Why Does it Matter?

 When the Internet was new, it didn’t occur to us that all of the things we said and did were going to hang around forever.
 Now we know.
 At least, now we should know how dangerous things you post can be.
+We should know how often sharing is a bad thing.

 If your parents didn’t tell you, I will.
 Everything you say on the Internet hangs around as long as the Internet lasts.
 Really!
 Given that knowledge, it might occur to you that telling everybody how truly awful your partner is will make you look like a total idiot when you’re celebrating your 50th Anniversary.
 I know I’d want to remind you of it.